 Flextime allows an employee to select the hours he or she will work.
 There are usually specified limits set by the employer.
 Employees on a flexible schedule may work a condensed work week or may work a regular work week.
-Those working a condensed week may work four ten hour days, rather than five eight hour days.
-Those who work a five day week may work hours other than the typical "nine to five."
+Those working a condensed week may work four 10-hour days, rather than five eight-hour days.
+Those who work a five-day week may work hours other than the typical nine to five.

 Who Needs Flextime?

 A less obvious benefit would be a decrease in overhead costs.
-Employees working flexible schedules can share expensive equipment such as computers, and even desk space, as long as their schedules don't overlap.
-A company, if it chooses to, can even respond to calls from customers during more hours, if some people begin work prior to 9 a.m. and others stay later than 5 p.m.
+Employees working flexible schedules can share expensive equipment, such as computers and even desk space, as long as their schedules don't overlap.
+A company, if it chooses to, can even respond to calls from customers during more hours, if some people begin work prior to 9:00 a.m. and others stay later than 5:00 p.m.
 This works well if the company deals with customers in different time zones.

-Flextime is good for the environment too.
+Flextime is good for the environment, too.
 With some workers commuting four days each week, not five, fewer cars are out on the road.
-Fewer cars equal less air pollution and less congestion on the roads.
+Fewer cars equals less air pollution and less congestion on the roads.
 Staggered schedules also help eliminate traffic problems.

 Getting Your Boss Onboard

 It's not difficult to see the benefits of flextime, at least from an employee's point of view.
-Now comes the hard part -- convincing your boss that it makes sense.
+Now comes the hard part—convincing your boss that it makes sense.
 As they say "Ya gotta have a plan."
-Don't just walk into your boss's office all fired up about how this is going to make your life easier.
+Don't just walk into your boss' office all fired up about how this is going to make your life easier.
 Your boss wants to know how it's going to make his or her life easier.

-Okay.
-Now you have a well thought out plan to present to your boss.
+Now you have a thoughtful plan to present to your boss.
 Set up an appointment to present that plan.
-Show how this type of plan can benefit your employer, i.e., coverage of telephones for longer periods of time throughout the day; sharing of computer workstations.
-Have everything in writing (typed) and give your boss time to give your plan some thought.
+Show how this type of plan can benefit your employer, i.e., coverage of telephones for longer periods of time throughout the day, sharing of computer workstations, etc. Have everything typed up and give your boss time to give your plan some thought.
 Be prepared to answer any questions he or she may have.
 Assure your employer that any scheduling conflicts will be worked out among the staff and have a component of your plan that explains step by step how this will happen.